 - Go to the 1st tab and then page 1

 - Set it to manual and then to “on”

 As I mentioned earlier, switching to crop mode reduces your megapixel count substantially (on the a7iii, you go down to 10.66mp from the standard 24mp).

 However, it allows you to get the typical APS-C crop out of your full frame lenses.

 Meaning if you, for example, have a 50mm, you can put the camera into crop mode and turn it into a 75mm (just with a reduced megapixel count).

 The other big reason you may opt to switch to crop mode is if you’re exclusively sharing photos on social media.

 As mentioned prior, crop mode drastically reduces your megapixel count which, while that may be an issue on larger, high-resolution screens, it’s really not a big deal on a tiny phone screen.

 Reducing your megapixel count reduces your file sizes, which, again, can be optimal if you need to transfer a lot of photos to social media really quickly.

-For myself, I tend to find myself using it in cases where, as I said above, I need more reach out of my full frame lenses.
+For myself, I tend to find myself using it in cases where, as I said above, I need more reach out of my full-frame lenses (especially in video).